- Borrow & Request

 Citation management software makes it easy for you to:

-Zotero is a free tool you can use with Firefox, Safari or Chrome that collects, manages, and cites research sources.
+Zotero is a free tool you can use with Firefox or Chrome that collects, manages, and cites research sources.
 It's easy to use and lives in your web browser where you do your work.
-Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections (or groups you can share with collaborators) for different projects, and create bibliographies using Word (for Mac or Windows) or OpenOffice.
+Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections (or groups you can share with collaborators) for different projects, and create bibliographies using Word (for Mac or Windows), Google Docs, or OpenOffice.

 EndNote is a personal citation/bibliography manager software program that helps researchers organize references in a library.
 References in the library can be used to easily create bibliographies and format references in word processing software.
 The most robust and fully-featured version of EndNote is the client version, which is loaded onto an individual users machine (a multi-user option is also available).
-EndNote costs $105 for OSU users.
+EndNote is free for OSU graduate students while at OSU.